dimajix/flowman/docs/setup/synapse.md

-# Running Flowman in Azure Synapse
+# Deploying Flowman to Azure Synapse

 Since version 1.0.0, Flowman officially supports Azure Synapse as an execution environment.
 In order to provide a high degree of compatibility, Flowman provides a special build variant for Azure Synapse, which can be